Contact Us

 • Cook and cooking equipment

-• Horseman and mules, to carry all camping and personal equipment (7 kilograms of your personal items such as extra clothes, sleeping bag, these will be carried by our mules) (on Lares Trek portion only)
+• Horseman and mules, to carry all camping and personal equipment (7 kilograms of your personal items such as extra clothes, and sleeping bag, these will be carried by our mules) (on Lares Trek portion only)

 • Provision of a horse in case of emergency (with helmet) in case of illness, to ensure the trek can be completed by all participants (only on the Lares portion of the trek)

-• First-aid kit including emergency oxygen tank
+• First-aid kit including an emergency oxygen tank

 • Boiled water to fill your drinking bottles

-• Chef, cooking equipment and kitchen tent
+• Chef, cooking equipment, and kitchen tent

 • Transfer back to Cusco for our group